godofgeeks23/socketio-test/README.md

 # SocketIO Test

-A simple web app to test SocketIO.
+A simple web app to test SocketIO, to learn websockets.